Joao-Ex-Machina/jbcr.pt/content/research/_index.md

 As of now I am a member of the **SMARTCHIP** project, which has the objective to design a Low-Power System for Embedded AI workloads, while being able to be reconfigured for different networks.

-This accelerator+CPU system is being prototyped in FPGA and will be tapped out to as an ASIC in a later stage.
+This accelerator+CPU system is being prototyped in FPGA and will be taped out as an ASIC in a later stage.

 This project is supervised by Prof. Horácio Neto, Prof. Mário Véstias, Prof. José Teixeira de Sousa, Prof. Rui Policarpo Duarte, and Prof. João Vaz.